OUR LANDSCAPES CAN BE A SOURCE

 AN INTEGRAL PART OF A HEALTHY HABITAT

-When landscaping your pond, we will always use some native plants to support and attract surrounding wildlife to your water garden.
-These will include moisture-loving plants, marginal plants (shallow-water plants) and deep water plants such as water lilies.
+When landscaping your pond, we will always include native plants to support and attract surrounding wildlife to your water garden.
+These will include moisture-loving plants, marginal plants (shallow-water plants), and deep water plants such as water lilies.

 Lithobates clamitans - Green frogs photographed in a waterfall we worked on in Ontario.
 One of these two is a rare blue version of the green frog, lacking yellow pigment.

 Not only are rain gardens beneficial to our watercourses, they are also a great habitat for wildlife.
-Ask us for help with the design and installation of your rain garden!
+Be a steward of your land and ask us for help with the design and installation of your rain garden!

 RAINWATER HARVESTING SYSTEMS